 I have to confess!
 I had never heard of Moldova or Chișinău before traveling to Europe this time.
 This is my third time in Europe and I had never explored the Eastern side of Europe.
 While I was in Bucharest for 1.5 weeks, I realised that Bucharest did not need 1.5 weeks to explore and see the city and surroundings.
 So, I started researching all the other places that I can travel to while in Bucharest.
 The first place that came to mind was Budapest.
 But there was a problem in traveling to Budapest – I did not have too many days to spare, the journey by bus took about 16 hours in total one way and the timings of the bus journey was not feasible.
 And this made me research on some other place – so I landed in Chișinău.

-Chișinău is the capital city of Republic of Moldova.
-It is famous for Soviet style architectural buildings.
+Chișinău is the capital city of the Republic of Moldova.
+It is famous for its Soviet-style architectural buildings.
 A theory suggests that the name Chișinău came from the Russian word chișla and nouă, which means spring or source of water and new respectively.